The Frisk: History

-However, in the spring of 2003 The Frisk recorded their follow up, Audio Ransom Note, and released it later that year on Adeline Records.
+However, in the spring of 2003 The Frisk recorded their follow up, Audio Ransom Note, and released it on October 14 on Adeline Records.
 Like the band's previous release, most song writing credits would go to Luscious and Burgan.
 The album featured "East Coast Funeral", a song written by Mike Sexxx, originally released on The Criminals posthumous EP Extinct in 2001.
 Audio Ransom Note was supported by shows that included appearances with the Dwarves, followed by several shows supporting Rancid, with Tiger Army and Nekromantix.
 In November, The Frisk embarked on a month-long US tour that featured numerous dates with Naked Aggression.
 In early 2004 the band completed a West Coast tour with Subhumans.
 Following the tour, Hardcore Dan was replaced with bassist Matt.

 According to a March 15, 2004 post on the band's official website, The Frisk started work on a new album, although due to the band members other commitments, this was put on hold.
 Luscious ran for office under his given name Jesse Townley for Berkeley City Council, while during the campaign his bandmates stayed busy with their other projects.
 Burgan was once again touring with AFI, who released their major label breakthrough album Sing the Sorrow the previous year.
 Zac Hunter was focusing his attention on his new band Shadowboxer.

 These scheduling conflicts would eventually culminate in the breakup of The Frisk, yet the band managed to book two final shows in late 2005, when original bassist Mike Sexxx returned to resurrect the lineup from Rank Restraint.
 On November 25, 2005 The Frisk made their final Berkeley performance, appearing with Propagandhi at 924 Gilman Street, followed by their last show ever on December 2, 2005 at Burnt Ramen in Richmond, California with The Briefs and Thought Riot.